CupertinoVanguard/Webpage/Lab13.md

 # Lab 13 - ENDGAME!

-Lab 13 was an awesome, but hard last project.
+Lab 13 was an awesome, but difficult last project.
 It involved following a trajectory and making sure all the points were hit more or less.
 Several challenges were faced along thew way, but overall it was a great experience putting all this work to make it work.

 ## Introduction